-If you see your dentist every six months, you may be able to prevent major dental work in the future and improve your oral hygiene.
+If you see your dentist every six months, you may be able to prevent major dental work and removal of tooth in the future and improve your oral hygiene.
 In most cases, people will get tartar build-up even if they brush well.
 If you don’t get a regular teeth check-up and dental clean by a dentist, the tartar build-up near the gum may lead to gum disease.

 In your regular teeth check up, the dentist can find cavities early and fill them when they are small.

 If you don’t have regular teeth check-ups, the holes in the teeth can become large and reach the nerve canal.
 If the nerve is infected, the dentist needs to extract the tooth.
 In some instances, the extractions will turn into surgical extractions where the dentist has to cut the tooth and bone to take out the tooth.
 If you don’t want to extract the tooth you have to undergo root canal treatment.

 As mentioned above, you can prevent major dental work by visiting us every six months.
 Regular check-up and dental cleaning may minimise expensive and painful procedures in the future.
 If you want more information or have any concerns, please call our friendly dentist in Bendigo.
 We are happy to discuss all your concerns.